Traces on Module Categories over Fusion Categories: Preliminaries

 \item A Frobenius algebra in $\Cat{C}$ is an algebra $(A, \mu, \eta)$ that is also a coalgebra with structures $\epsilon: A \rr 1$ and $\Delta: A\rr A \otimes A$, such that (\ref{eq:splitting-multiplication}) is satisfied. \end{definitionlist} \end{definition} In graphical notation relation (\ref{eq:splitting-multiplication}) reads :

-\begin{lemma}[\cite{DavWit}, Prop.
-2.7] Consider an algebra $(A, \mu, \eta)$ in a fusion category $\Cat{C}$.
-Then the category $\Mod(A)$ is semisimple if and only if $A$ is separable. \end{lemma} The following Frobenius algebras are particularly important in applications to conformal field theory \cite{SchwPart}.
+\begin{lemma}{\rm \cite[Prop.
+2.7]{DavWit}} Consider an algebra $(A, \mu, \eta)$ in a fusion category $\Cat{C}$.
+Then the category $\Mod(A)$ is semisimple if and only if $A$ is separable. \end{lemma} Frobenius algebras with the following additional properties are particularly important in applications to conformal field theory \cite{SchwPart}.
+Here and in the following we adopt the convention, that an unlabelled small box in a diagram represents an isomorphism obtained from the pivotal structure.

-\begin{definition}[\cite{SchwCat}] A Frobenius algebra $A$ in $\Cat{C}$ is called \begin{definitionlist} \item special if there exist $\beta_{1},\beta_{A} \in \C^{\times}$ such that
+\begin{definition}{\rm\cite{SchwCat}} A Frobenius algebra $A$ in $\Cat{C}$ is called \begin{definitionlist} \item special if there exist $\beta_{1},\beta_{A} \in \C^{\times}$ such that